+Psalm 24 reminds us that God owns everything; our life, our skills, our talents, our financial and other resources.
 We hold these "assets" in trust to be invested for His purposes.
 The Parable of the Talents reminds us that God doesn't want us to return what He has given us.
-He wants more, a return, a profit, not measured in a tithe of what is already His or limited to a value in monetary terms, but the potential of an ever greater value with the multiplication of our lives in the changed and improved lives of others.
+He wants more, a return, a profit, not measured in our tithe of what is already His or limited to only a value in monetary terms, but the potential of an ever greater value with the multiplication of our lives in the changed and transformed lives of others.